“Planning is bringing the future into the present so that you can do something about it now.”

 – Alan Lakein

-The best use of your time?
-Having a clear plan and direction, so you make the most of every moment.
+Second, that the solution to making the most of my life was having a clear plan and direction, so you make the most of every moment.

 If you want to follow along, download this Printable Personal Development Plan Template (PDF)

 If you don’t know where you want to get to, it doesn’t matter which way you go.

 When you learn how to write your personal development plan, you’ll learn how to structure your thoughts as well.

 When that happens, you will be amazed at the way your brain will subconsciously focus on what you want.

 Because, frankly, it works.
 When you write down your plan you’ll get:

 - Clarity.
 With the structure I lay out below, you’ll know exactly what you are doing with your life.